Housing Options Guide 3b

-- detailed priced specifications with the various trades broken down into individually priced items – lump sum estimates are unacceptable.
+- Detailed priced specifications with the various trades broken down into individually priced items (lump sum estimates are unacceptable).
 If we think that the proposed works do not justify the preparation of such detailed estimates, a simpler form of priced specification may be accepted.
-For example where the application relates solely to one item or to certain repairs.
-Professional fees may form part of the cost on which grant is based.
-Our team can produce plans, help you to identify suitable contractors and help you obtain quotations.
+For example, where the application relates solely to one item or to certain repairs.
+Professional fees may form part of the cost on which the grant is based.
+Our team can arrange for plans to be produced, help you to identify suitable contractors, and help you obtain quotes.

-If work of damp-proof course insertion and/or dry rot eradication is proposed, your estimates must be obtained from firms who are prepared to guarantee the work for a period of 30 years from the completion of the project.
+If the work proposed involves a damp-proof course and/or dry rot eradication, your estimates must be obtained from firms who are prepared to guarantee the work for a period of 30 years from the completion of the project.

 Approving a grant

-Discretionary grant applications will only be approved when there are sufficient funds available.
-There is no time limit as to when an individual application will be approved.
+Discretionary grant applications will only be approved if there are sufficient funds available.
+There is no time limit as to when an application will be approved.
 Our budget is limited and the approval of any grant depends on the availability of funds at the time of application.

-Approved grants will be based either on the lowest single contractor or separate trades estimates submitted.
-A grant will only be paid if one of the contractors who tendered for the works is employed, unless with our specific prior agreement.
+Approved grants will be based on either the lowest single contractor, or separate trade estimates submitted.
+A grant will only be paid if one of the contractors who tendered for the works is employed, unless you have our specific prior agreement.
 If you want to appoint a more expensive contractor you will be responsible for the additional cost.